mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.3.0-3.4.12/security/index.md

 }
 ```

-*Note*: It is possible to enable Kerberos after initial installation but the service may be unavailable during the transition.
+**Note:** It is possible to enable Kerberos after initial installation, but the service may be unavailable during the transition.
 Additionally, your ZooKeeper clients will need to be reconfigured.
-For more information see the [Enabling Kerberos after deployement](#enabling-kerberos-after-deployment) section.
+For more information see the [Enabling Kerberos after deployment](#enabling-kerberos-after-deployment) section.

 #### Enabling Kerberos After Deployment